A Oscuras Pero Encendidos: US Hispanic Latenight / Variety Competitors

 Telefutura Noche de Perros ("Dog's Night") was a Spanish-language variety/talk show which was hosted by Carlos Calderon, Gabriel Varela and Daniel Carles.
 The show's debut was October 31, 2011.
 The show was a Spanish language version of "The Man's Show" from Comedy Central.
 Five months after its launch Telefutura announced that the show would be canceled.
 The last show aired on April 20, 2012.

 Univision Con La Noche Encima("With The Night On Top") was a Spanish-language variety/talk show which was hosted by Horacio Villalobos and Javier "Poty" Castillo.
 The show's debut was August 4, 2011 on Univision.
 It was promoted as a two episode special and a test for a possible permanent late-night program.
 No more episodes were produced.

 Telemundo Mas Vale Tarde ("It's Better Late") was a Spanish-language variety/talk show which was hosted by Alex Cambert.
 The show's debut was November 29, 2007 on Telemundo.
 The show followed a similar format to other English-language late-night shows.
-Telemundo announced that due to low ratings the show would be canceled.
 The last show aired in April 2008.

 Univision announced previously in its 2006 upfront presentation that they would produce their own late night show ¡Ay Qué Noche!
 (Oh What a Night!) which would be hosted by Cristian de la Fuente.
 Despite the announcement, the show was not launched.